 - Supports dual 4K 60Hz displays* or one display up to 5K 60Hz

 As with the previous Thunderbolt 2 version, the design of the dock is beautiful, and it feels as well made as it looks.
-The brushed aluminum chassis is now silver, and that means it blends into a Mac environment even more.
-In fact, Apple has given this dock their own stamp of approval by selling it in Apple stores.
+The brushed aluminium chassis is now silver, and that means it blends into a Mac environment even more.
+Apple has given this dock their stamp of approval by selling it in Apple stores.

 The CalDigit TS3 Plus dock contains no less than five 5Gbps USB-A ports and two USB-C ports – one of which is 10Gbps 3.1 Gen2.
 Then there is a pair of Thunderbolt 3 ports for connection to your computer and daisy-chaining of additional Thunderbolt 3 devices such as monitors or hard drives.
 The second T3 port can also be used with USB-C devices.

 Another essential thing to note is that you can use this CalDigit TS3 Plus dock with a Thunderbolt 2 Mac if you buy the Apple Thunderbolt 2-Thunderbolt 3 adapter.
 This is actually how I have been using mine for a couple of years before getting around to this review.
 It works perfectly, and there’s no speed deficit to this setup because even the old Thunderbolt 2 protocol is 20 Gbps, faster than any of the devices you can plug into the dock.

 The other big update is the inclusion of 85w of pass-through power delivery to a Mac that has a Thunderbolt 3 connection.
-This is a specific feature of the T3 interface, so it’s the only real feature that can’t be used if you connect it to a Thunderbolt 2 machine with the aforementioned adapter.
+This is a specific feature of the Thunderbolt 3 interface, so it’s the only fundamental feature that can’t be used if you connect it to a Thunderbolt 2 machine with the adapter above.
 For those with newer Macs featuring Thunderbolt 3, you can get 85w of power when plugged into the dock.
 This will be more than enough for most laptops, apart from perhaps those using the highest-end models of the 16″ MacBook Pro, while running extremely graphic intensive applications for prolonged periods.